valancej/documentation/_pro/continuous-deployment/google-cloud.md

 To deploy to Google Cloud services, you will need to create a container that can authenticate with your Google Account, and with the appropriate Google product, as well as run the Google Cloud CLI to execute your intended commands.

-We maintain an [example repository](https://github.com/codeship-library/google-cloud-deployment) with [an image stored on Dockerhub](https://hub.docker.com/r/codeship/google-cloud-deployment/) to simplify this process.
+We maintain an [example repository](https://github.com/codeship-library/google-cloud-deployment) with [an image stored on Docker Hub](https://hub.docker.com/r/codeship/google-cloud-deployment/) to simplify this process.
 You can copy setup instructions from this repo or reuse the Dockerfile, our [turnkey Google Cloud image](https://hub.docker.com/r/codeship/google-cloud-deployment/) or our [GCR authentication generator](https://hub.docker.com/r/codeship/gcr-dockercfg-generator/) simply by adding the necessary elements from our [Google Cloud repo](https://github.com/codeship-library/google-cloud-deployment) to your [codeship-services.yml file]({{ site.baseurl }}{% link _pro/builds-and-configuration/services.md %}).

 ## Authentication